HDembinski/numba-stats/README.md

 dp = norm.pdf(1, 2, 3)
 p = norm.cdf(1, 2, 3)
 ```
 This change is not only cosmetics, it was necessary to battle the increasing startup times of `numba-stats`.
 Now you only pay the compilation cost for the distribution that you actually need.
-The `stats` submodule has been removed.
-To keep old code running, please pin your numba_stats to version `0.7`.
+The `stats` submodule will be removed.
+To keep old code running, please pin your numba_stats to version `<1`.

 ## numba-stats and numba-scipy